What's on today : Mon Aug 15 2022

 In addition Trenere Wolas [Lower Trenear] is the first recorded place in the world where tin was processed mechanically by the use of water wheels, the use of water power here dates from the late 13th century when a Royal Charter of 1284 records the gift of the parish church to Cistercian monks.
 The Wendron or Trenear Tin Stamps operated continuously from that time until 1875 and there were 4 waterwheels and 24 heads of tin stamps.

-The Cornish Heritage Collection Museum is an educational visitor destination.
+The Cornish National Heritage Collection Museum is an educational visitor destination.
 Atmospheric guided tours on four levels of this ancient mine are available.
-Wheal Roots Tin Mine at The Poldark Mine is an authentic underground 18th century tin mine with workings on several levels.
+Wheal Roots Tin Mine at The Poldark Mine of today is an authentic underground 18th century tin mine with workings on several levels.

 The mine & grounds come under the regulations of the relevant Mines & Quarries Acts as if it were a working mine.
 This is the only genuine complete Cornish mine that can be explored by the general public and is the oldest industrial heritage museum in Cornwall having been open for visitors since June 1971.
 The mine is inspected monthly by an expert qualified mining engineer [Camborne School of Mines] to ensure safety.
 An in-depth annual inspection is carried out for all of the underground areas beyond the mine tours.
 A daily visual inspection is carried out by before we allow the public into the mine.